harmslab/dataprob/docs/source/index.rst

 -------------------------------

-Once we have defined our model and assigned which parameters are fittable, we can control via seven attributes of each fittable parameter.
+Once we have defined our model and assigned which parameters are fittable, we can control seven attributes of each fittable parameter.
 These are stored in ``f.param_df`` dataframe.
 Each row is a parameter; each column is an attribute.

 .. code-block:: python